ivan-guerra/programmador.com/content/posts/caesar-cipher.md

 reverse.
 For example, the letter "c" in the ciphertext decrypts to \\((2 - 14)
 \mod 26 = 14\\) which maps to the letter "o."

-In general, the encryption and decryption formulas[^3] are:
+In general, the encryption and decryption formulas are:

 \\[E_{n}(x) = (x + n) \mod |\Sigma|\\]